chef-boneyard/windows/README.md

 ### windows_package

-This resource is now deprecated and will be removed in a future version of this cookbook.
-Chef >= 12.6.0 includes a built-in [package](https://docs.chef.io/resource_windows_package.html) resource.
+This resource is now deprecated and will be removed on 4/2017 after the release of Chef 13\.
+Chef >= 12.6.0 includes a built-in [package](https://docs.chef.io/resource_windows_package.html) resource which includes support for Windows pacakges.

 Manage Windows application packages in an unattended, idempotent way.